Jordan-Russo/tribal/README.md

 ## Improvements

-The first optimization would go into the UX of someone making their post and adding a preview system where they can see how their post would look before posting.
+A planned update would add a preview system where they can see how their post would look before posting.
-Major planned future features would include the tribe group system where you can join a subcommunity and a DM system where users are able to personally communicate with each other.
+Additional future major features would include implementing the tribe group system (where you can join a subcommunity, personalize your feed, and have a privacy messaging system).

 ## Lessons Learned:

 When building web apps, especially those that permit user registrations and content posting, scalability becomes EVERYTHING.
-It's paramount to utilize multiple databases for targeted information storage, and maintaining well-defined schemas for models ensures systematic organization and maintainability.
+It's paramount to organize multiple databases for targeted information storage (like MongoDB holding user data in many collections and Cloudinary hosting user-submitted images).
+Finally when building collections, maintaining well-defined schemas for models ensures systematic organization and maintainability and adds a level of trust and reliability to the point where you don't need to look at the DB to work with it (which is needed in a team setting).

 In the planning stage when building a site, visualizing the flow within the MVC, especially between the multiple DBs in the app and what information goes where on any template pages will save a lot of time and effort.

+In terms of choosing the right stack, while EJS had some perks, the utility of React (with the ability to define not just the structure of all post previews but also the logic of how to shorten the descriptions of a post with it (this can be replicated to some extent with EJS partials) and while helpful, if I also needed to manage state, wouldn't be sufficient.

 After delving deeply into the Bootstrap toolkit and going knee-deep with its components, I see that the strength of Bootstrap is the ability to use pre-defined components to quickly build a style.